Is My Cat Overweight? How To Spot Feline Obesity and What To Do About It

 What Is Feline Obesity?

-A cat is considered overweight if they are 10-20% above their ideal body weight and obese if they weigh at least 20% more than what their ideal weight should be.
+A cat is considered overweight if they are 10-20% above their ideal body weight and obese if they weigh 20% more1 than what their ideal weight should be.
 The ideal weight for your cat is based on several factors: your cat’s breed, sex, and genetics.

 What Causes Obesity in Cats?

 Obesity is the result of calorie input being higher than calorie expenditure.
-Cats are particularly at risk of becoming obese if their owners free feed their kitties or leave food in their bowls all day rather than serving measured meals.
+Cats are particularly at risk of becoming obese if their owners free-feed their cats or leave food in their bowls all day rather than serving measured meals.
 Given the constant opportunity, many cats eat too much.
-Combine this with the decreased activity level most indoor cats maintain and voila!
+Combine this with the decreased activity level most indoor cats maintain, and voila!
 Obese cats galore!

-That being said, there are other risk factors that increase the likelihood of your cat being obese.
-These include:
+That being said, other risk factors increase the likelihood of your cat being obese.

 - Lack of exercise